Sites I love

 in Kaohsiung City, Taiwan in May 2023, during my trip to Kaohsiung to attend the Astronomical Society of the Republic of China.

-I found that the skill of generating beautiful plots to show your research outcome is an important communication skill in research.
+I found the skill of generating beautiful plots to show in research papers/presentations is crucial.
 And to have beautiful, eye-catching plots, colors play an essential role.
 The tool above can help you generate sets of color palettes that give a consistent, eye-pleasing look so that your plots can be more interesting to readers.

 📜 I found the website https://www.data-to-viz.com/ when I was looking for a way to better visualize my data.
 The site is run by a group of data analysts and designers.
 They provide tools, ways, and suggestions for visualizing your data on plots.